proteanblank/FourierAnalysis.jl/README.md

 ## Disclaimer

-Although fully functional, this package is still in a pre-release stage.
-It needs throughout testing.
+Although fully functional, this package needs throughout testing.
 Independent reviewers are more then welcome.

 ## About the Author